alvesoaj/eFLL/README.md

 ## Tip

-These are all ArduinoFuzzy library objects that are used in the process.
+These are all eFLL library objects that are used in the process.
 The next step, generally interactive is handled by three methods of the Fuzzy Class first:

 bool setInput(int id, float value);